 5-star QB Justin Fields (Kennesaw, Ga.) — Signed with Georgia

-While pledged to Penn State, offers continued to arrive in bunches.
-By the time his junior year wrapped up, Fields held more than 40 offers, earned Elite 11 MVP honors and was bumped from 4-star to 5-star status in composite rankings.
+Offers continued to arrive in bunches while Fields was pledged to Penn State.
+When his junior year wrapped up, Fields held more than 40 offers, earned Elite 11 MVP honors and was bumped from 4-star to 5-star status in composite rankings.

 Alabama, Auburn, Florida and LSU are among the programs that pushed hard for a flip, but the in-state Bulldogs ultimately beat out a crowded group of contenders.
 Fields de-committed from Penn State in early June, days after his Elite 11 performance, and left the Nittany Lions searching elsewhere at football’s most important position.